 As such, here you will find some of the common ways to get around iTunes crashing and easily transfer files between devices.

-Part 1: How to Fix iTunes Crash?
+1: How to Fix iTunes Crashes in Normal Way

 iTunes can crash due to a number of reasons.
 However, one of the most common causes of iTunes crashing is due to an incompatibility between your iTunes app and your operating software.